craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *Crystalized Vein* is a passive artifact and provides a +3 bonus to your STR score.

 ###### Inspiring Heart
 > 'A chunky round stone of shimmering silver.
-It slowly pulses, slowly lining up with your heartbeat.'
+It slowly pulses, eventually matching pace with your heartbeat.'
 > *Inspiring Heart* is a **uncommon** artifact, and incurs 2d10 (11) radiation.
 > A *Inspiring Heart* is a passive artifact and provides a +3 bonus to your CON score.

 ###### Wurm Spine
-> 'A small spine-like structure made of a translucent blue glass.
-It slowly tenses and relaxes from a straight cylinder to a curled mess of blue shards, then back again.'
+> 'A small spine-like structure made of a translucent yellow glass.
+It slowly tenses and relaxes from a straight cylinder to a curled mess of shards, then back again.'
 > *Wurm Spine* is an **uncommon** artifact, and incurs 2d10 (11) radiation.
 > A *Wurm Spine* is a passive artifact and provides a +3 bonus to your DEX score.

 ###### Spiral Eye
 > 'A palm sized almond shape made of an iridescent gem, which colorfully shines a spinning web of light inside itself.
-As you look at it, you realize suddenly you have been staring for far too long.'
+As you look at it, you realize suddenly you have been staring for far longer than you thought you had.'
 > *Spiral Eye* is a **uncommon** artifact, and incurs 2d10 (11) radiation.
 > A *Spiral Eye* is a passive artifact and provides a +3 bonus to your CHA score.